 Appreciation is normally mutually acknowledged, when someone or something is appreciated it benefits both parties.
 Whereas appropriation tends to be a one sided deal, one party benefits from the appropriation, poorly disguised as appreciation.

 A large amount of the time money or social praise is attached to those who culturally appropriate.
-And when those who factors are involved the situation becomes a serious problem.
-I will get into some examples and reasons as to why financial and social gain are an issue later in the post.
+And when those two factors are involved the situation becomes a serious problem.

 Are We Being Selfish?